maxback/mote/README.md

 Se puder não bagunce o código.

-MOTE - more one single engine
+MOTE - more one time engine
 Time annotator initially created for desktop.
 The problem of writing down what you have to then report to others or charge your contract is commonplace.
 Although there are many tools that do this, I decided to start this project. feel free to fork or contribute.